Nina Mae McKinney: Marriage

-Career

 Early career (1927–1929)

 In January 1928, Lew Leslie's Blackbirds Revue played at Les Ambassadeurs Club.
 McKinney probably joined after her 16th birthday as a chorus girl in the Blackbirds Beauties under the name Nina Mae McKinney.
 The show itself was renamed Blackbirds of 1928 and moved to the Liberty Theatre, where it ran for 518 successful performances, starring Bill "Bojangles" Robinson and Adelaide Hall.

-In October 1928, King Vidor arrived in New York searching for actors for his upcoming all-Black talking picture, "Hallelujah!".
+In October 1928, King Vidor arrived in New York searching for actors for his upcoming all-Black talking picture, Hallelujah!.
 Actor Daniel L. Haynes and dancer Honey Brown, from Club Highland, were to be the stars.
 During casting sessions in Harlem, McKinney walked back and forth in front of the building to gain the attention of King Vidor.
 He said, "Nina Mae McKinney was third from the right in the chorus.
 She was beautiful and talented and glowing with personality."
 In Hollywood she first had just a minor role in the film.

 On March 20, 1929, McKinney, Haynes and Victoria Spivey appeared on Radio-KHJ.
 She performed songs from Blackbirds: "I Must Have That Man" and "Diga Diga Doo".

 On May 20, 1929, McKinney was engaged to James Marshall, director of Harlem's Lafayette Theatre, and signed a five-year contract with MGM, the first African American performer to do so.

-McKinney returned to New York and worked as a domestic for Springs, who was caring for his ailing wife.
+McKinney returned to New York and worked as a domestic for Springs again, who was caring for his ailing wife.
 McKinney appeared at the Embassy Theatre on August 20 for the premiere of Hallelujah!, which was an immense success.
 McKinney was the first African-American actress to hold a principal role in a mainstream film, which had an African American cast.
 Vidor was nominated for a directing Oscar and McKinney was praised for her role.
 Vidor told audiences "Nina was full of life, full of expression, and just a joy to work with.
 Someone like her inspires a director."

 The following day, McKinney wed Marshall, but she returned to California in September, moving into the Hotel Dunbar and traveling daily to Culver City to film The Bugle Sounds, Manhattan Serenade and They Learned About Women.
 Few Hollywood movies had mixed race casts, and it was difficult for African Americans to find enough work in the creative side of the film industry.
 Hollywood was reluctant to make McKinney into a glamorized icon like the white actresses of the time, despite her beauty; film production codes prohibited suggestions of miscegenation, so filming interracial romance was impossible.